icfnext/aem-groovy-console/README.md

 ## Notifications

 To provide custom notifications for script executions, bundles may implement the `com.icfolson.aem.groovy.console.notification.NotificationService` interface (see the `com.icfolson.aem.groovy.console.notification.impl.EmailNotificationService` class for an example).
 These services will be dynamically bound by the Groovy Console service and all registered notification services will be called for each script execution.

+## Scheduler

+The Scheduler allows for immediate or Cron-based script execution.
+Scripts are executed as [Sling Jobs](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html) and are audited in the same manner as scripts executed in the console.

 ## Sample Scripts